AlxHnr/set-font-size.vim/README.md

 This plugin allows you to resize the terminal font on the fly.
-At the moment only [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode) is supported, and only if you have defined a custom font with a specified size in your _~/.Xresources_.
+At the moment only [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode) is supported, and only if you have defined a xft font with a specified size in your _~/.Xresources_.

-The plugin defines only one command: **SetFontSize**.
-Here are some
+The plugin defines just one command: **SetFontSize**.
+Here are some usage
 examples:

 ```vim